TahsinKhan7/vagrant-app/README.md

 			vagrant up

-This runs the vagrant file and sets up virtual machine/development environment and installs essential files stated in the provision file.
+This runs the vagrant file and sets up a virtual machine/development environment and installs essential files stated in the provision file.

 4) Use the following command to ensure you have the latest vagrant host updater plugin: